JustSift/ReSift/docs/tutorial/resift-rentals.md

 export const movie = createHttpProxy();
 ```

-And let's add a mock delay to mimic network response delay.
+And we can add a mock delay to mimic network response delay:

 ```js
 // src/mockApi/index.js